FaizanAhmed0107/PrivChain/backend/README.md

-# Secure Credential Registry - Backend
+# PrivChain - Backend

-This directory contains the smart contract and deployment scripts for the Secure Credential Registry application.
+This directory contains the smart contract and deployment scripts for the PrivChain application.
 It is built using [Hardhat](https://hardhat.org/).

 ## Smart Contract